maconcg/osc7/README.md

   - The “body” of an OSC-7 message is a [percent-encoded](https://en.wikipedia.org/wiki/Percent-encoding) [file URI](https://en.wikipedia.org/wiki/File_URI_scheme).
 This means that in order to accommodate less-common characters in path names, we need to tell the shell how to perform that transformation.
 In `ksh`, this is made more difficult by the lack of a `printf` builtin, which would facilitate hexadecimal conversion.
 My solution is to call in ([`vis(1)`](https://man.openbsd.org/vis.1) for help transforming such characters.

 2. Avoid forking “helper” processes.
   - This keeps the process tree simpler and cuts down on “noise” when you're watching for execs via, say, [`ktrace(1)`](https://man.openbsd.org/ktrace.1).
-Fewer dependencies is generally conducive to portability.
+Having fewer dependencies is generally conducive to portability.

 ### Alternatives
 The classic approach, which developed in contexts like the first example shown above, is to do nothing.
 For such use cases, this makes perfect sense.